Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 ```

-## What is Concurrency
+## What is concurrency?

-Concurrency actually means that multiple tasks can be executed in an overlapping time period.
-This means that one of the tasks can begin before the preceding one is completed; however, they won’t be running at the same time.
-The CPU will adjust time slices per task and appropriately switch contexts.
+Concurrency means that multiple tasks can be executed in an overlapping time period.
+This means that one of the tasks can begin before the preceding one is completed; however, they won’t be running at exactly the same time.
+The CPU will switch between threads and do a little bit of work on each one, one at a time.
 That’s why this concept is quite complicated to implement and especially debug.

-There are a lot of components/utilities in the concurrency package, one of the commonly used ones is `Executor`.
+There are a lot of components/utilities in the concurrency package, one of the commonly used ones is the `Executor` interface.

 The Executor interface represents an object that executes tasks.
 Depending on the implementation, the task can be run on either a new thread or the current thread.
 This `decoupling` of the task execution flow from the execution mechanism allows for greater flexibility and control.